SpencerClarke/C-things/README.md

 # C things

-<p>Almost everything in here will be written in ANSI C for fun and practice and also to potentially use some of the written programs for adding minor convenience to tasks.</p>
+<p>Almost everything in here will be written in C for fun and practice and also to potentially use some of the written programs for adding minor convenience to tasks.</p>

 ---
 ## <a href="Verticalizer/">Verticalizer</a>